 ‘Nature created him.
 Science perfected him.
 But no one can control him.’

-Man’s Best Friend is a 1993 American science fiction comedy horror feature film, directed and written by John Lafia (The Rats; Monster!
+Man’s Best Friend is a 1993 American science fiction comedy horror feature film written and directed by John Lafia (The Rats; Monster!
 1999; Child’s Play 2).
 The movie stars Ally Sheedy, Lance Henriksen, Robert Costanzo, Frederic Lehne, John Cassini, and J. D. Daniels.

-A Blu-ray release by Scream Factory is due on March 12th, 2019.
-Special Features:
+A Blu-ray release by Scream Factory was released on March 12th, 2019.

 - New 2K scan of the original film elements